-BrandColors isn’t a traditional logo inspiration resource, but it’s super valuable nonetheless.
+BrandColors isn’t a traditional logo design resource, but it’s super valuable nonetheless.
 Browse or search the brand colors big companies use and click on a color to copy the HEX code.
-(Tip: You can copy HEX codes into Looka’s editor when working on a logo design.)
+(Tip: You can copy HEX codes into Looka’s editor when working on a logo.)

 39. Adobe Color CC

 Adobe Color CC is a robust color scheme builder that’s also fun to casually play around with.
 If you have Adobe Creative Cloud, you can save and include color schemes directly in Adobe Illustrator or Photoshop.
 It’s also useful to explore as a free web app.

 Coolors is a color scheme generator that integrates with Adobe but also has a standalone iOS app and Google Chrome Extension.
 You can browse existing schemes by simply pressing your space bar.
 There’s a paid subscription, but you can easily explore for free and jot down the HEX color codes you love.

 Colourcode is a more fluid inspiration tool – as you move your cursor around the screen, the color changes and the HEX code appears at the bottom of the screen.
 Click to save, continue to the next color, and opt for one of the many options to export your scheme.
 Trust us; it’s mesmerizing.

 42. Color Supply

 Color Supply has loads of information on how to pick the right colors, plus plenty of links to designers using interesting color schemes in their work.
 Pick a color on the wheel and see its complementary color (plus 20 suggested color combos on the right).
 Scroll down to see colors in action and get HEX codes.